 Last year, there were well over 1,000 vehicles, in 52 classes of cars, commercial vehicles, and motorcycles, running the whole range of British automobile marques from Austin to Westfield with model names from Anglia to Zephyr, and everything in between.
 The organizers encourage everyone to bring along their British cars, whether they be current model cars, daily drivers, partially restored cars or projects-in-progress, to line up with the many classic and concours-class cars in the appropriate marque and model class.
 British Car Day© is the opportunity everyone looks forward to, to chat, to scrutinize, and to plan for next year.
 It's a car show but it is also a big, end of season, social event.

 Notable British car anniversaries in 2014 include the Triumph Gloria Southern Cross (1934), the Jaguar XK140 and Austin Westminster (1954), the Sunbeam Tiger, Austin 1800, TVR/Griffith 200 and Mini Moke (1964) and the Triumph 2000TC and TR7 (1974).
 In addition, the Rover Car Company was founded 110 years ago this year, the MG Car Company 90 years ago, and Jensen Motors and Jaguar 80 years ago.

-The featured anniversary marques and models at British Car Day 2014 will be the Jaguar XK140 (60 years), Sunbeam Tiger (50 years) and Triumph TR7 (40 years).
+The featured anniversary marques and models at British Car Day 2014 will be the Jaguar XK140 and Austin Westminster (60 years), Sunbeam Tiger (50 years) and Triumph TR7 (40 years).

 The executive and members of the Toronto Triumph Club, together with the organizing committee for British Car Day©, look forward to welcoming you to the 31st show!